 What is a VPN Kill Switch and how it works?

-If you’ve searched for “what is a VPN kill switch”, then chances are you have no idea what it is or what it does.
+If you’ve searched for “what is a ”, then chances are you have no idea what it is or what it does.
 The fact that VPN providers label their internet cutoff feature as kill switch makes it even more confusing.

 Now I don’t know who came up with the term “Kill switch”, because I would have preferred something slightly less contorted.

 A VPN kill switch is an advanced cutoff feature for your internet connection that automatically prevents you from accessing the internet in case your VPN connection abruptly drops.